tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

-described the news doesn't change us the medium does take a minute and make a list the five things that have changed in your behavior since using a smartphone now ask yourself what changes do you regret and finally what would it take to undo them 35 the efomo phenomenon what happens if you don't look at your smartphone the internet has multiplied the number of ways in which we communicate while we still communicate one to one in a personal email for example we now also often communicate one to many EG in a Facebook post store WhatsApp group message one of the most important elements of online communication is
+described the news doesn't change us the medium does take a minute and make a list the five things that have changed in your behavior since using a smartphone now ask yourself what changes do you regret and finally what would it take to undo them

+## the FOMO phenomenon - what happens if you don't look at your smartphone

+the internet has multiplied the number of ways in which we communicate while we still communicate one to one in a personal email for example we now also often communicate one to many EG in a Facebook post store WhatsApp group message one of the most important elements of online communication is